Battle of Devil's Hole: Battle

 On September 14, 1763, a large Seneca band of an estimated 300–500 warriors ambushed a wagon train and its armed escort en route from Fort Schlosser to Fort Niagara as it passed through Devil's Hole, an area known for its difficult terrain.
 One part of the trail was in a heavily wooded area with a deep ravine on either side; there the Seneca warriors attacked the wagon train.
 The escort party and teamsters, led by Porter Master John Stedman, were caught completely by surprise; animals broke into a stampede or were driven into the ravine along with their wagons and drivers.
 The Seneca moved in to fight at close quarters, making musket fire useless, and only three of the party of 24 (including Stedman) managed to escape to Fort Schlosser for help.

-Camped nearby at Lewiston was a detachment of the British British 80th Regiment of Light Armed Foot from Fort Gray.
-Two companies of the 80th commanded by George Campbell and William Fraser heard the news of the ambush and rushed off to rescue the wagon train.
+Camped nearby at Lewiston was a detachment of the British Army's 80th Regiment of Light-Armed Foot from Fort Gray.
+Two companies of the 80th Light-Armed Foot commanded by George Campbell and William Fraser heard the news of the ambush and rushed off to rescue the wagon train.
 From a brush-covered hill commanding the trail, Seneca warriors attacked the soldiers about one mile from the wagon train.
 Once the British companies began to retreat, the Seneca moved to cut them off from the fort and killed "more than 80 soldiers."
 The soldiers suffered a loss of 81 dead and 8 wounded before withdrawing (some sources claim the entire rescue party was killed).
 The Anglo-Americans called it "The Devil's Hole Massacre".
 The warrior Dekanandi later told Sir William Johnson that 309 warriors attacked the British and their only loss was one man wounded.